Neocognitron

 shall call the retina, with a number of levels in a hierarchical fashion, as shown

-in Figure That figure shows the number of planes on each layer for the
+That figure shows the number of planes on each layer for the

 particular implementation that we shall describe here.
 We call attention to the fact that there is nothing, in principle, that dictates a limit to the size of the

-network in terms of the number of levels.
 Figure D shows a schematic illustration of the way units are

-connected in the neocognitron.
 As we look deeper into the network, the S-cells respond to features at higher

 levels of abstraction; for example, corners with intersecting lines at various angles and orientations.
 The C-cells integrate the responses of groups of Scells.